 Building level administrators shall complete the credentialing assessment for the teacher evaluation PD program prior to conducting any summative teacher evaluations.

-Teachers' PD shall meet the requirements prescribed under the Teacher Evaluation and Support System (TESS).
+Teachers' PD shall meet the requirements prescribed under the Teacher Excellence and Support System (TESS).

 By the end of the 2014-15 school-year, teachers shall have received professional awareness on the characteristics of dyslexia and the evidence-based interventions and accommodations for dyslexia.